-Steve Broughton explained: “Now we can use electrostatic disinfection spray treatment, ozone fogging and ultraviolet systems to quickly and effectively decontaminate spaces.
+Steve Broughton explained: “Now we can use electrostatic disinfection spray treatment and ozone fogging to quickly and effectively decontaminate spaces.
 Then keep them safe through on-going treatment.”

 The benefit of COVID-19 cleaning was demonstrated when Channel 4’s Dispatches tested trains and buses for COVID-19 and found no traces.
 It went on to praise Transport for London’s decontamination programme.

 It was a great message for TfL.
 It was also good for SafeGroup because its teams carry out electrostatic spraying of 75% of London buses.
 TfL’s reputation for providing safe public transport was enhanced.

 Steve Broughton, who is has a degree in biology, said: “Our experience tells me the reassurance provided by effective disinfection cleaning will be vital to our continued recovery from COVID-19.
 Especially getting people back to offices and other high functioning workplaces.

 “Many people place huge hopes on vaccines.
 But their true effectiveness is not yet clear.
 Many others will refuse to be vaccinated.
 It could be a year before full benefits begin to be realised.

 “In the meantime, COVID-19 cleaning will be essential.
 It is why we are working with national retailers to support their Christmas sales.